ayuukumakuma/KUKU/README.md

 - The user selects the product of the displayed pairs of numbers and colors or numbers and shapes based on the pairs of numbers and colors or numbers and shapes.
 - The product choices are colored shapes, and users can make their selections based on this information.
 - By registering as a user, the user can save the data played and keep track of the level of growth and continuity.
+- It supports PWA and can be used like a native application.

 Have you ever heard of synaesthesia?
 This web application "KUKU" was created based on synesthesia, which associates numbers with colors.